 Unlike a teacher-centered classroom, where the teacher plays a dominant role, speaks most of the time, and interacts with the class as a whole, for the success of this course teachers will need to adopt a variety of roles.
-Teachers may note that the number of periods given in this document is suggestive, as overlapping of skills may happen during classroom-transaction.

-Littlewood sets out the roles as follows:
+Littlewood1 sets out the roles as follows:

-- As a general overseer of his/ her students' learning, the teacher must aim to coordinate the activities so that they form a coherent progression, leading towards greater communicative ability. - As a classroom manager, he/ she is responsible for grouping activities into 'lessons' and for ensuring that these are satisfactorily organized at a practical level. - In many activities, he/ she may perform the familiar role of language instructor: he/ she will present new language, exercise direct control over the learner's performance, evaluate and correct it, and so on. - In others, he/ she will not intervene after initiating the proceedings, but will let learning take place through independent activity or pair and group work. - When such an activity is in progress s/he may act as a consultant or adviser, helping where necessary.
+- As a general overseer of his/ her students' learning, the teacher must aim to coordinate the activities so that they form a coherent progression, leading towards greater communicative ability. - As a classroom manager, he/ she is responsible for grouping activities into 'lessons' and for ensuring thatthese are satisfactorily organised at a practical level. - In many activities, he/ she may perform the familiar role of language instructor: he/ she will present new language, exercise direct control over the learner's performance, evaluate and correct it, and so on. - In others, he/ she will not intervene after initiating the proceedings, but will let learning take place throughindependent activity or pair and group work. - When such an activity is in progress s/he may act as a consultant or adviser, helping where necessary.
 He/ She may also move about the classroom in order to monitor the strengths and weaknesses of the learners, as a basis for planning future learning activities. - He /She will sometimes wish to participate in an activity as co-communicator with the learners.
 In this role, he/ she can simulate and present new language without taking the main initiative for learning away from the learners themselves.